Schema Markup for AI Search

 }

-2. Organisation schema - entity authority
+2. Organisation schema and sameAs - entity authority

 <script type="application/ld+json">